Simple Ways To Cut the High Cost of Hot Water

 Your hot water heater is one of the bigger consumers of energy in your home.
 Take the steps to cut the high cost of your hot water use.

-Given these statistics, you can certainly see that heating water can be expensive, and with today’s high energy costs, you’ll need to find ways to cut these costs.
+Given these statistics, you can undoubtedly see that heating water can be expensive, and with today’s high energy costs, you’ll need to find ways to cut these costs.
 Read on to discover some simple, and a few not as simple, ways you can cut the high cost of hot water.

-One way is quite simple, use less hot water!
+One way is quite simple: use less hot water!

 You can do this by repairing faucet and other leaks in a timely manner and installing low-flow faucets and shower heads.